-629 How much risk do malicious applications pose to Great Seneca Accounting?
+How much risk do malicious applications pose to Great Seneca Accounting?

-- 630 Malicious actors may send users SMS or email messages that contain a uniform resource locator (URL) - 631 where a malicious application is hosted.
-Generally, such messages are crafted using social engineering - techniques designed to dissuade recipients from scrutinizing the nature of the message, thereby - 633 increasing the likelihood that they access the URL using their mobile device.
-If they do, it will attempt to - 634 download and install the application.
-Effective use of social engineering by the attacker will further - 635 compel an otherwise suspicious user to grant any trust required by the developer and all permissions - requested by the application.
-Granting the former facilitates installation of other malicious applications - by the same developer, and granting the latter increases the potential for the application to do direct - 638 harm.
+Malicious actors may send users SMS or email messages that contain a uniform resource locator (URL) where a malicious application is hosted.
+Generally, such messages are crafted using social engineering techniques designed to dissuade recipients from scrutinizing the nature of the message, thereby increasing the likelihood that they access the URL using their mobile device.
+If they do, it will attempt to download and install the application.
+Effective use of social engineering by the attacker will further compel an otherwise suspicious user to grant any trust required by the developer and all permissions requested by the application.
+Granting the former facilitates installation of other malicious applications by the same developer, and granting the latter increases the potential for the application to do direct harm.

-- 640 Overall likelihood: high - Justification: Installation of malicious applications via URLs is less common than other phishing attempts. - 642 The process for side-loading applications requires much more user input and consideration (e.g., - 643 trusting the developer certificate) than standard phishing, which solely requests a username and - 644 password.
-A user may proceed through sideloading an application to acquire a desired capability from - 645 an application. - 646 Level of impact: high - 647 Justification: Once a user installs a malicious side-loaded application, an adversary could gain full access - to a mobile device and, therefore, access to corporate data and credentials, without the user'sknowledge. - 650 BYOD-specific threat: Like Threat Event 1, BYOD deployments may have fewer restrictions to avoid - 651 preventing the user from performing desired personal functions.
-This increases the attack surface for - 652 malicious actors to take advantage.
+Overall likelihood: high

+Justification: Installation of malicious applications via URLs is less common than other phishing attempts.
+The process for side-loading applications requires much more user input and consideration (e.g., trusting the developer certificate) than standard phishing, which solely requests a username and password.
+A user may proceed through sideloading an application to acquire a desired capability from an application.

+Justification: Once a user installs a malicious side-loaded application, an adversary could gain full access to a mobile device and, therefore, access to corporate data and credentials, without the user's knowledge.

+BYOD-specific threat: Like threat event 1, BYOD deployments may have fewer restrictions to avoid preventing the user from performing desired personal functions.
+This increases the attack surface for malicious actors to take advantage.

-654 What happens when outdated phones access Great Seneca Accounting's network?
+What happens when outdated phones access Great Seneca Accounting's network?

-- 655 When malware successfully exploits a code execution vulnerability in the mobile OS or device drivers, - 656 the delivered code generally executes with elevated privileges and issues commands in the context of

-- the root user or the OS kernel.
-This may be enough for some malicious actors to accomplish their goal, - but those that are advanced will usually attempt to install additional malicious tools and to establish a - persistent presence.
-If successful, the attacker will be able to launch further attacks against the user, the - 660 device, or any other systems to which the device connects.
-As a result, any data stored on, generated - by, or accessible to the device at that time-or in the future-may be compromised. - 662 Risk assessment analysis: - 663 Overall likelihood: high - Justification: Many public vulnerabilities specific to mobile devices have been seen over the years.
-In - these, users can jailbreak iOS devices and root Android devices to download third-party applications and - apply unique settings/configurations that the device would not typically be able to apply/access. - 667 Level of impact: high - 668 Justification: Exploiting a vulnerability allows circumventing security controls and modifying protected - device data that should not be modified.
-Jailbroken and rooted devices exploit kernel vulnerabilities and - allow third-party applications/services root access that can also be used to bypass security controls that - are built in or applied to a mobile device. - 672 BYOD-specific threat: As with any device, personal devices are susceptible to device exploitation if not 673 properly used or updated.
+When malware successfully exploits a code execution vulnerability in the mobile OS or device drivers, the delivered code generally executes with elevated privileges and issues commands in the context of the root user or the OS kernel.
+This may be enough for some malicious actors to accomplish their goal, but those that are advanced will usually attempt to install additional malicious tools and to establish a persistent presence.
+If successful, the attacker will be able to launch further attacks against the user, the device, or any other systems to which the device connects.
+As a result, any data stored on, generated by, or accessible to the device at that time or in the future may be compromised.

+Overall likelihood: high

+Justification: Many public vulnerabilities specific to mobile devices have been seen over the years.
+In these, users can jailbreak iOS devices and root Android devices to download third-party applications and apply unique settings/configurations that the device would not typically be able to apply/access.

+Justification: Exploiting a vulnerability allows circumventing security controls and modifying protected device data that should not be modified.
+Jailbroken and rooted devices exploit kernel vulnerabilities and allow third-party applications/services root access that can also be used to bypass security controls that are built in or applied to a mobile device.

+BYOD-specific threat: As with any device, personal devices are susceptible to device exploitation if not properly used or updated.

-675 Can Great Seneca Accounting stop someone from turning on a camera or microphone?
+Can Great Seneca Accounting stop someone from turning on a camera or microphone?